Automation Schedules give you the ability to write automated processes and workflows using CRD standard Custom Actions.

 - Daily: Run a report every day or at a frequency of days.

 - Weekly: Run a report on a weekly time frame.

 - On: Select the specific days of the week the schedule will run.
 If only once a week, select only the day of the week it will run.

 Example: Run every Monday, Wednesday, and Friday.

-Start Date: Enter the desired starting date for the schedule.
-This section can be the current date (providing schedule time has not already passed) or a date in the future.
+- Start Date: Enter the desired starting date for the schedule.
+This section can be the current date (providing the schedule time has not already passed) or a date in the future.

 For example, you can set up a daily package to run every day at 8 am, and to run every hour until 5 pm.